open-xchange/appsuite-middleware/documentation/push_notifications/push_notification_service.md

   String.
 Specifies the password to use when creating the referenced keystore containing the certificate of the iOS application.
 * `production`
   Boolean.
 Indicates which APNS service is used when sending push notifications to iOS devices.
 A value of "true" will use the production service, a value of "false" references to the sandbox service.
 Default is "true".
+* `topic`
+  String.
+Specifies the topic to use for this client's push notifications.
+Typically the topic is the app's bundleId.

 ### GCM transport